Table of Contents

 4. Ensure a Welcoming Work Environment

-The organization’s environment is pivotal to determining whether the new employee will be comfortable in the setup or not.
-Therefore, it’s appropriate to ensure that you have everyone on board when trying to get the new employee accustomed to the workplace.
+The organization’s environment is pivotal in determining whether the new employee will be comfortable in the setup or not.
+Be sure to orient them to their new space.
+Maps, parking passes, a quick tour of the break room– it all helps.

 5. Use Appropriate Training Software

-Typically, you’ll find that online and recorded training sessions can be quite handy for employees.
-It allows the newcomers easy access to learning.
-Here’s a few things that are a must for training software or assets:
+Online and recorded training sessions are effective for employees in many industries.
+Here are a few things that are a must for training software or assets:

 - Easy accessibility to training modules